-In the types of supply contracts permitted, both in the primary and the secondary markets, are: tirm, conditioned tirmness, gas purchase option, gas purchase option against exports and of contingency for thermal and nonthermal demand (per provisions of CREG Resolution 062 of 2013).
-Contracts with interruptions will be allowed until November 2014 and subsequently they will be made by monthly auction. five years of the horizon, hows UPME shows and balance gotiation is permitted in case that the annual added si it or sell it mec
+The types of supply contracts permitted, both in the primary and the secondary markets, are: firm, conditioned firmness, gas purchase option, gas purchase option against exports and of contingency for thermal and non-thermal demand (per provisions of CREG Resolution 062 of 2013).
+Contracts with interruptions will be allowed until November 2014 and subsequently they will be made by monthly auction.